mdzielinski/jtexrer/README.md

-# Jelly Tech Exchange Rates buffer by Mateusz Dzieliński
+# Exchange Rates buffer by Mateusz Dzieliński

 ## how to start using calculator within test-app?